vyfor/cord.nvim/wiki/MIGRATION.md

 - The plugin is now event-driven, meaning changes are reflected instantly without any polling delays.
 When all instances disconnect, the server, as well as the connection to Discord, stay alive for a minute (configurable) before shutting down, which helps to avoid rate limiting issues.

+- A new `variables` option allows users to define custom variables, including functions, for dynamic text templates.
+This enhances the flexibility and customization of the Rich Presence display.

 > [!IMPORTANT]
 > A nightly version of the Rust compiler is required to build the server component.
 The latest version of `rustup` can be downloaded from [here](https://rustup.rs/).
 Then, install the nightly toolchain using `rustup install nightly`.
 > If you're using a plugin manager such as lazy.nvim, set the `build` key to `cargo build --release` to automatically rebuild the server on plugin updates.

 ## 🔧 Configuration Changes

 The config structure has been updated to be more flexible.
 Most notably, the majority of string options now support functions, giving you full control over the Rich Presence display.
+Additionally, a new `variables` option has been introduced to allow custom dynamic values in text templates.

 > [!NOTE]
 > Full configuration options can be found [here](CONFIGURATION.md).